SEE THE PAPHOS MOSAICS

 A ROMAN LEGACY

-Cyprus became a province of Rome in 58BC and Paphos, because of its location on the western coast, was promply installed as their capital city on the island.
-Roman administrators maintained a constant building program right up to when their rule ended in 325AD.
+Cyprus became a province of Rome in 58 BC.
+Paphos, because of its location on the western coast, was promptly installed as the new capital city on the island.
+Roman administrators maintained a constant building program right up to when their rule ended in 325 AD.Â

 WHAT IS A MOSAIC?

-A FARMERS DISCOVERY
+A CHANCE DISCOVERY

 THE FOUR HOUSES

-The remains of the four Roman villas are known as the The House of Dionysos, the House of Theseus, the House of Aion and the House of Orpheus and their mosaics are collectively known as the Paphos Mosaics.
-The protected heritage site contains mosaics from the 2nd to the 5th centuries AD and includes a collection of the most beautiful examples of Roman art on the island and in the world.
-Each house contains a unique and impressive collection of mosaics that depict a wide range of subjects, which include
+The remains of the four Roman villas are known as the House of Dionysos, the House of Theseus, the House of Aion and the House of Orpheus.
+Their mosaics are collectively known as the Paphos Mosaics.
+The protected heritage site exhibits examples from the 2nd to the 5th centuries AD.
+They include a collection of the most beautiful examples of Roman art.
+Each house contains a unique and impressive collection of mosaics that depict a wide range of subjects.Â

 THE HOUSE OF DIONYSOS

-The mosaics that are housed within the House of Dionysos are particularly noteworthy for their size and geometry.
-This site is named after the god of wine and the mosaics here depict scenes from Greek mythology, which feature the triumph of Dionysos and the mythical sea monster Scylla.
-Other mosaics portray scenes attributed to Acme, Ikarios, Poseidon, Amymone, Pyramone, Thisbe, Zeus, Ganymedes,
+This site is named after the god of wine and revelry.
+The mosaics that are housed within the House of Dionysos, are particularly noteworthy for both their size and geometry.
+These mosaics depict scenes from Greek mythology.
+The triumph of Dionysos and the mythical sea monster Scylla are both featured.
+Other mosaics portray scenes attributed to Acme, Ikarios, Poseidon, Amymone, Pyramone, Thisbe, Zeus, Ganymedes, Phaedra, Hippolytus and Daphne.

 THE HOUSE OF THESEUS

+This site is named after the hero Theseus.
 The mosaics that are housed within the House of Theseus are particularly noteworthy for their vivid colours and complexity.
-This site is named after the hero Theseus and the mosaics here depict scenes from Greek mythology, which feature Theseus battling the Minotaur in the labyrinth and Aridne.
+These mosaics depict scenes from Greek mythology.
+Theseus battling the Minotaur in the infamous Cretan labyrinth and Aridne are vividly depicted.Â

 THE HOUSE OF AION

-The mosaics that are housed within the House of Aion are particulary noteworthy for their extreme detail and cymetry.
-This site is named after the god of eternity and the cyclical nature of time and depict scenes from Greek mythology, that feature the passage of time and the changing of the seasons personified as figures surrounded by various symbols and motifs.
-Other mosaics portray scenes attributed to Lyda with Zeus
+This site is named after the god of eternity.
+The mosaics that are housed within the House of Aion are particularly noteworthy for their extreme detail and symmetry.
+The cyclical nature of time is portrayed through the eyes of ancient Rome.
+Depicting scenes from Greek mythology, the passage of time and the changing of the seasons are personified as figures surrounded by various symbols and motifs.Â

-in the form of a Swan, an infant Dionysos, Hermes, Nymphs, Anatrophe and Tropheus.
-Other scenes depict a beauty contest between Cassiopeia and the Nereids, a music competition between Apollo and Marsyas and a Dionysian procession which includes maeniads and virile satyrs.
+Other mosaics portray scenes attributed to Lyda with Zeus, who takes the form of a Swan.
+An infant Dionysos, Hermes, Nymphs, Anatrophe and Tropheus are also featured.
+Other scenes depict a beauty contest between Cassiopeia and the Nereids, a music competition between Apollo and Marsyas and a Dionysian procession, which includes maenads and virile satyrs.Â

 THE HOUSE OF ORPHEUS

-The mosaics housed within the The House of Orpheus are particulary noteworthy for their intricate designs and neutral colours.
-This site is named after the musician that
+This site is named after the musician that bravely challenged Hades for the soul of his wife.
+The mosaics housed within the The House of Orpheus are particulary noteworthy for their intricate designs and neutral colours.Â

-challenged Hades for the soul of his wife and depict scenes from Greek mythology, that features the sounds of Orpheus’s lyre taming wild animals.
-Other mosaics portray scenes attributed to the battle of Hercules with the Nemean Lion, and a militant Amazonian horsewoman.
+Other mosaics portray further scenes from Greek mythology.
+These include depictions of the sounds of Orpheus’s lyre taming wild animals.
+Other mosaics portray scenes attributed to the battle of Hercules with the Nemean Lion and a militant Amazonian horsewoman.

-THE LEVEL OF DETAIL
+A LEVEL OF DETAIL & EXPRESSION

 One of the most remarkable aspects of the Paphos Mosaics is the level of detail and expression in each mosaic.
-The figures and scenes in the mosaics are depicted with a remarkable level of realism and emotion, capturing the essence of the stories and events they depict.
-The mosaics also showcase
+The figures and scenes are depicted with a remarkable level of realism and emotion.
+The mosaics truly capture the essence of the stories and events they depict.Â

 SOCIAL & CULTURAL LIFE

 The Paphos Mosaics are also significant for their historical and archaeological value.
-The ornate mosaic floors provide important evidence of the architectural and decorative practices of wealthy land owners during the Roman period in Cyprus.
-The mosaics also offer an interesting insight into the social and cultural life of the period and to an extent also offer an insight into the beliefs, customs, and daily life of these people.
-The mosaics provide important evidence of the cultural and religious practices of the time, shedding light on the beliefs and values of the people who created and lived among
+The ornate mosaic floors provide important evidence of the architectural and decorative practices of wealthy Roman landowners at the time.
+The mosaics also offer an interesting insight into the social and cultural life of the period.
+To an extent, they also offer an insight into the beliefs, customs, and daily life of Roman-era Cyprus.
+The mosaics provide important evidence of the cultural and religious practices of the time, shedding light on the beliefs and values of the people who created and lived among these magnificent artworks.Â

 PRESERVATION

-for Cyprus authorities and various international organisations since their discovery in 1962.
-Efforts have been made to ensure the long-term conservation of these mosaics, including measures to protect them from environmental damage, vandalism, and theft.
+Several efforts are constantly being made, to ensure the long-term conservation of these mosaics.
+These include measures to protect them from environmental damage, vandalism, and theft.Â

 A TOURIST ATTRACTION